 Step 1: In a separate mixing bowl whisk together flour and baking powder.

 Step 2: In the bowl of a kitchen mixer, beat together unsalted butter and sugar.
 Once mixed well, add in egg.
 Mix again, then add in vanilla.
-I like to use my Kitchen aid and dough hook.
+I like to use my Kitchen aid and paddle.

 Step 3: Slowly add in flour mixture about a cup at a time.
 Mix until dough forms and begins to clump together.
 If your dough is still crumbly, keep mixing!
 My dough starts out crumbly and then comes together to form a really nice dough!